 - WJC is a private, not-for-profit college founded in 1974 to provide a Doctor of Psychology.
 WJC strives to be a preeminent college of psychology that integrates rigorous academic instruction with extensive field education and close attention to professional development.
 WJC assumes an ongoing social responsibility to create programs to education specialists of many disciplines to meet the evolving mental health needs of society.
-WJC offers additional programs, including: - Doctor of Psychology in School Psychology - Doctor of Psychology in Leadership Psychology - Master of Arts in Clinical Mental Health Counseling - Master of Arts in Organizational Psychology - Master of Arts in Organizational Leadership - Master of Arts in Psychology - Master of Arts in Professional Psychology - Master of Arts in Applied Behavior Analysis - Bachelor of Science in Psychology and Human Services - Certificate of Advanced Graduate Studies in School Psychology - Certificate in Applied Behavior Analysis - Graduate Certificate in Executive Coaching - Graduate Certificate in School Climate and Social Emotional Learning - Preparatory and Non-Matriculating Courses - Continuing Education Courses - M. Gorman is a not-for-profit corporation founded in 2005 to provide comprehensive psychological assessment to address problems of learning and adjustment for children, adolescents, and adults. - T21 is a not-for-profit corporation founded in 1993 to improve the professional practice of Pre-K through grade 12 educators and to create supportive schools where students and adults are able to learn, grow and achieve.
+WJC is accredited by the New England Commission of Higher Education, Inc., American Psychological Association and the National Association of School Psychologists.
+WJC offers additional programs, including: - Doctor of Psychology in School Psychology - Doctor of Psychology in Leadership Psychology - Master of Arts in Clinical Mental Health Counseling - o Master of Arts in Organizational Psychology - Master of Arts in Psychology - Master of Arts in Professional Psychology - o Master of Arts in Applied Behavior Analysis - Bachelor of Science in Psychology and Human Services - o Certificate of Advanced Graduate Studies in School Psychology - Certificate in Applied Behavior Analysis - o Graduate Certificate in Executive Coaching - o Graduate Certificate in School Leadership - Preparatory and Non-Matriculating Courses - Continuing Education Courses - M. Gorman is a not-for-profit corporation founded in 2005 to provide comprehensive psychological assessment to address problems of learning and adjustment for children, adolescents, and adults. - T21 is a not-for-profit corporation founded in 1993 to improve the professional practice of Pre-K through grade 12 educators and to create supportive schools where students and adults are able to learn, grow and achieve.
 William James College is the sole member of T21.
+T21 was formally dissolved and transferred to WJC on May 31, 2021.